acronis/go-cti/cti-spec/SPEC.md

 By introducing CTI, we can express this association via type traits.
 A base type may define specific traits that a derived type can specify.

-For example, let us assume that the **CTI** table contains the following CTI Typed Identifier with the base event schema:
+For example, let us assume that the **CTI** table contains the following CTI identifier with the base event schema:

 ```yaml
 cti: cti.a.p.event.v1.0